 Briefly: the French Expeditionary Force consisted of over 5500 men serving under the lieutenant-general Rochambeau (in the picture above).
 It arrived in Rhode Island in 1780, marched across Connecticut in the summer of 1781 and joined Washington's forces on the Hudson.
 The combined forces joined up with more French under Lafayette, to surround Cornwallis at Yorktown, for whom any escape or assistance by sea had been negated by the French navy, under de Grasse, in the Battle of the Chesapeake.
 The British surrendered, the United States became independent, all thanks in large part to the French.
 (The Office of the Historian of the Department of State gives a more detailed version.)
-Thus, descendants of those soldiers qualify for membership to certain lineage societies.

 How to find those ancestors who fought in the American Revolution?
 They are well documented, often more so than are the American soldiers with whom they fought.